Rwb3n/werkout/stack.md

 Develop Authentication & User Profiles

-Implement registration/login interfaces
-Build profile creation flows for both fitness seekers and providers Set up JWT authentication backend
-Create user database models and API endpoints
+Implement registration/login interfaces (using Clerk) Build profile creation flows for both fitness seekers and providers Set up Clerk authentication and integrate with Next.js Create user database models and API endpoints
 This establishes the identity framework for the platform